 In fact, the classic keto diet for weight loss requires you to take 70-80% of your calories from healthy fats.

-The predominantly fat-based diet allows your body to produce more ketones and help you achieve optimal ketosis.
+The predominantly fat-based diet allows your body to produce more ketones and helps you achieve optimal ketosis.
 It also helps prevent the body from being forced to cannibalize muscle mass to provide energy in the absence of carbs and fats.

 Give Fasting A Try